"

 • Test Q4 is a fillet weld break test.

-The tests above are used to qualify not only welders but also procedures and filler materials.
 The requirements for qualifying procedures and filler materials are more stringent than the tests for qualifying a welder.
-See Figures 9 through 12 on Pages 362 through 368 of ABS Rules and Regulations Part 2 Materials and Welding, 2023, for figures showing the tests and their positions.
+See Figures 9–12 of ABS Rule Requirements for Materials and Welding (Part 2), the 2023 publication, for figures showing the tests and their positions.

-Aluminum has similar tests that are outlined in the ABS Rules and Regulations, Part 2 Materials and Welding , Chapter 4 Welding and Fabrication, Section 5 Aluminum Welding in Hull Construction.
+Aluminum has similar tests that are outlined in Chapter 4: Welding and Fabrication, Section 5: Aluminum Welding in Hull Construction.
 These tests are:

-• Test Q1 is a plate material ⅜” thick and is 12” wide and 6” long, V groove with backing.
+• Test Q1 is a plate material 0.375 inches thick and is 12 inches wide and 6 inches long, V groove with backing.

-• Test Q2 is a plate material 1 ½” thick and also 12” wide by 6” long, single bevel with backing.
+• Test Q2 is a plate material 1.5 inches thick and also 12 inches wide by 6 inches long, single bevel with backing.

 • Test Q3 is not applicable for this section.